-I was recently researching reviews about bed sheets because I wanted a new linen set, and I kept coming across these two kinds of materials.
-I thought I knew what sateen was but wasn’t really sure and I had no idea what percale sheets are made of.
+I was recently researching reviews about bed sheets because I wanted a new sheet set, and I kept coming across these two kinds of materials.
+I thought I knew what sateen sheets were but weren’t really sure and I had no idea what percale sheets are made of.

 I kept asking myself, what are percale sheets?
 What are sateen sheets?
 I had to figure it out before I could buy a linen set, here’s what I learned:

 The two terms refer to the type of weave used in cotton sheets.
 Unlike standard short-weave cotton sheets that are less expensive, both sateen and percale materials use high-quality long-staple cotton.
 So aside from how the bed sheet feels like, the main difference when it comes to sateen vs percale is the manner in which the long-staple cotton is weaved together.